GlacioHack/geoutils/doc/source/scalability_support.md

 ## Table summary

 The table below summarizes the **scalability support** of GeoUtils operations with respect to their input and output behavior.
+Operations marked as chunked are also validated with inputs larger than the memory available to one worker.

 If you are unfamiliar with **chunked and lazy execution** or **deferred I/O**, see the {ref}`scalability-concept` page.